DanDanMian/meetuw/README.md

 # meetuw

 A tool to help you find exactly the person you are looking for within University of Waterloo.
-A group project for CS493, Fall 2018.

 ## API Documentation